St Matthew's Hospital

 St Matthew's Hospital, formerly known as the Burntwood Asylum, was a mental health facility in Burntwood, Staffordshire, England.
 Founded as the Second Staffordshire County Asylum in 1864, it was one of three lunatic asylums built in the county of Staffordshire.
-The plan was for the asylum to house 500 patients, but it was later expanded to provide a capacity for 1302 beds.
+The plan was for the asylum to house 500 patients, but it was later expanded to provide a capacity of 1,302 beds.
 The asylum complex included the main facility, an electricity plant, gas works, bakery, fire department, farm, mortuary, landscaped and vegetable gardens and cemetery.

 During World War II, the asylum took in emergency civilian and military patients, including the first group of 242 injured and sick soldiers evacuated after the Battle of Dunkirk.
 In 1948, the hospital was transferred to the National Health Service and officially became St Matthew's Hospital.
 The hospital closed in 1995.
 Most buildings were demolished and the site was re-used as a new housing development.

 History

 Early history

 Three lunatic asylums for the poor were built by the county of Staffordshire during the 19th century.
 Stafford Asylum was the first to be established in 1818.
 The second Staffordshire Asylum, typically referred to as the Burntwood Asylum, was built in 1864, due to the growing number of mentally ill patients in the county.
 The last asylum was built in Cheddleton in 1892.
 It was later renamed St Edward’s Hospital.

 The Burntwood Asylum was constructed on the 94 acre estate at Hobstone Hill, east of Christchurch.
 The cost of the land was £7,880.
 The county hired Scottish architect, William Lambie Moffatt (1807 – 1882) to design and oversee the construction of the new facility.
 Moffatt had previously worked on the Montrose Asylum in Montrose, Scotland.
 Moffatt designed the building in the Rundbogenstil style, using a corridor layout, with two separate male and female wings.

 The asylum, built with an initial cost of £65,000, consisted of the main facility, along with an electricity plant, gas works, bakery, fire department, farm, mortuary, landscaped and vegetable gardens and cemetery.
-The plan was for the asylum to house 500 patients, but it was later expanded to provide a capacity for 1302 beds.
+The plan was for the asylum to house 500 patients, but it was later expanded to provide a capacity for 1,302 beds.
 In 1889, new dining and recreation halls were built.
 Extensions to both the female and male wings were added in 1897 and 1898, respectively.
 The first chapel, above the dining room, was in use until August, 1899.

 The asylum staff included a medical superintendent, chaplain, officers, attendants, nurses, and artisans.
 The staff assigned daily work tasks to the patients.
 Men worked as farm laborers, tailors, and shoemakers.
 Women were responsible for domestic tasks: laundry, kitchen or needlework.
 Both men and women were responsible for cleaning the wards.
 Padded cells were used to contain violent patients or those with a history of self-harm.